Lend a hand: Is voluntourism the right thing to do?

 “There’s no point going abroad to help ‘poor people’ and think you’re going to save the world.
 All of that is related to this large neo-colonial assumption that the world is full of desperate people waiting for you to rock up for two weeks,” says Oppenheim.
-“But there’s nothing wrong with identifying what you want to get out of a trip and focusing on something specific."
+He concludes that, “There’s nothing wrong with identifying what you want to get out of a trip and focusing on something specific."

-Voluntourism in 2017 isn’t just about helping to create practical solution to a problem.
-There’s a growing focus on the personal development it allows the volunteers themselves.
+not just about helping to create a practical solution to a problem.
+There’s a growing focus on the personal development voluntourism gifts young people about to enter into a competitive career market.
 It’s now seen as a showcase for extrapolating soft skills in order to improve employability, especially among a millennial audience.

 “We’re going more towards education than just volunteering alone.
 After price, this is what more and more people want to focus on,” explains Gwenin.

-Both companies are turning the spotlight on how to engage and educate the person going away as much as the practical benefit of their experience at their destination.
+Both GVI and Omprakash are turning the spotlight on how to engage and educate the person going away, as much as the practical benefit of their experience at their destination.

-“Instead of coming home with just a sentimental narrative and the fact they had a good time, they come home being able to talk about the core issues and challenges and can take further action,” says Oppenheim of his educational programme.
+“Instead of coming home with just a sentimental narrative and the fact they had a good time, they come home being able to talk about the core issues and challenges and can take further action.”

-“In the next century we’re going to face the biggest challenges we’ve ever faced - and whether we survive or not is down to how innovative we are,” says Gwenin.
-“60% of our staff come out of our alumni so if you want to get involved in this field professionally then it’s a proven route to work."
+“In the next century we’re going to face the biggest challenges we’ve ever faced - and whether we survive or not is down to how innovative we are.
+60% of our staff come out of our alumni so if you want to get involved in this field professionally then it’s a proven route to work."

 “We used to see a lot more volunteers just coming out to do good for the sake of it but now people want to get something more concrete back, which is good because it means they will stay involved in the sector.”